Tottenham vs Arsenal: Spurs angry after Gunners request postponement of north London derby due to insufficient players

 - Spurs angry at Arsenal's NLD postponement request | Final decision Saturday

-"We can confirm we have made an application to the Premier League for the postponement of Sunday's north London derby against Tottenham Hotspur," Arsenal said in a statement.
+An Arsenal statement read: "We can confirm we have made an application to the Premier League for the postponement of Sunday's north London derby against Tottenham Hotspur.

 "We have reluctantly taken this step but we have many players currently unavailable across our squad as a result of Covid, injuries and players away with their countries at AFCON.